 Renting a space in the heart of New York is very expensive, and with the untimely nature of 9/11 affecting tourism numbers, it wasn’t worth the time and money for WWE any longer.

-A Reddit user by the name u/Emmastonecold shared a funny story from their past regarding the expensive prices at the restaurant.
-“It doesn’t help when you charge 20 bucks for a hamburger,” /u/Emmastonecold shared.
-“I remember I heard a guy scream, ‘I hope the Rock cummed in it for that price!’
-I was like 9 and I asked everyone at my table what cummed was.
-I don’t remember the responses but I remember the guy yelling.”
+A Reddit user by the name u/Emmastonecold shared a funny story from their past regarding the high prices at the restaurant.
+"It doesn’t help when you charge 20 bucks for a hamburger,"/u/Emmastonecold shared.
+"I remember I heard a guy scream, ‘I hope the Rock cummed in it for that price!’
+I was like nine, and I asked everyone at my table what cummed was.
+I don’t remember the responses, but I remember the guy yelling."

 One of WWE’s biggest flaws in recent years, and this is saying a lot because there have been many, but scrapping the unique pay-per-view stage designs for each event was a massive buzzkill for fans.
 These stages gave each show a "big fight feel" and brought on the feeling that each match mattered that much more.

-Today, each pay-per-view, apart from WrestleMania or those Saudi Arabian shows, the stage setup is the same as the last and is made to look like a glorified episode of RAW or SmackDown which is quite honestly a shame.
+Today, each pay-per-view stage setup — apart from WrestleMania or those Saudi Arabian shows — is the same as the last and is made to look like a glorified episode of RAW or SmackDown, which is quite honestly a shame.

 If you were a wrestling fan growing up with an N64, you had a fun time.

-On the left is Mall of America with a packed out crowd ready to witness the very first episode of WCW Monday Nitro and on the right is that exact same space a couple of decades later.
+On the left side of the picture above is Mall of America with a packed-out crowd ready to witness the first WCW Monday Nitro episode.
+On the right side, you can see that same space but a couple of decades later.

 March 26, 2001, was a sad day for WCW fans all over.
 WCW Monday Nitro aired its last ever episode and would cease to exist thereafter.
 It truly was the end of an era.

-Two of the WCW’s biggest stars Sting and Ric Flair sharing a handshake in a powerful photo.
+Two of WCW’s biggest stars, Sting and Ric Flair, sharing a handshake in a powerful photo.

 Here is a highly recommended read to learn more about The End of WCW and the Final Monday Nitro.

-Byte This!, which ran from 1997 to 2006, went under the radar for some but it provided fans with an outlet to talk and ask questions to their favorite wrestlers and also get a more personal insight into the stars themselves.
+Byte This! ran from 1997 to 2006 and provided fans with an outlet to talk and ask questions to their favorite wrestlers and get more personal insight into the stars themselves.
 It provided a couple of infamous moments, the main one being a Lita and Matt Hardy confrontation in the midst of their heated public falling out.
 The clip was even uploaded to WWE’s official YouTube channel and has over a million views.

-It was also a platform for trolling fans to shamelessly plug TNA and annoy the host Todd Grisham who even referred to a fan as a “r*tard” after he said TNA was better than WWE.
+It was also a platform for trolling fans to shamelessly plug TNA and annoy the host Todd Grisham, who even referred to a fan as a “r*tard” after saying TNA was better than WWE.
 What a time to be alive that was.

-This photo harkens back the good old days of when going down to your local Blockbuster was the highlight of every youthful wrestling fan’s week!
+This photo harkens back to the good old days when going down to your local Blockbuster was the highlight of every youthful wrestling fan’s week!

 Here’s a fun but wacky piece of trivia: Two of the kids in this WWF Wrestling Buddies commercial are actors you may know.
 One is Empire and Mighty Ducks actor Jussie Smollett, who allegedly staged his own hate crime attack earlier this year.
 The other, Danny Tamberelli of The Adventures of Pete & Pete fame!

-Vince McMahon in July 2019 took a jab at AEW with a sly “blood and guts” comment in reference to their grittier style of wrestling, but let’s not forget WWE’s history and the amount of blood that was shed in that history.
-If you go back and look at any of your favorite matches before the “PG Era,” it’s more than likely you’ll see some drops of blood.
+In July 2019, Vince McMahon took a jab at AEW with a sly "blood and guts" comment about their grittier style of wrestling, but let’s not forget WWE’s history and the amount of blood that was shed in that history.
+If you go back and look at any of your favorite matches before the "PG Era," it’s more than likely you’ll see some drops of blood.

 From 2001 – 2008, SmackDown had its most adored set to date, the beloved SmackDown fist!
-It was a tragic day for wrestling fans around the globe when this amazing set was replaced with the bland HD sets we became used to since.
+It was a tragic day for wrestling fans worldwide when this amazing set was replaced with the bland HD sets we became used to since.